-- in its US$794 million buy-out of NVC Lighting, a leading China-based provider of lighting products and solutions, and formation of a joint venture with NVC International;
+- KKR in its US$794 million buy-out of NVC Lighting and formation of a joint venture with NVC International

 - State Grid:

-- Judie has also completed numerous transactions for private equity investors in the real estate sector, including investments into and joint ventures with major Chinese real estate developers, Gemdale, Longfor, Fosun, Evergrande, Moma, etc.
+- Various private equity investors in their investments into and joint ventures with major Chinese real estate developers, including Gemdale, Longfor, Fosun, Evergrande, Moma, etc

 Judie is fluent in English, Mandarin and Cantonese.
 She is admitted to practice law in Hong Kong.